Gnosder/Gaming/Adventurs/B1 Reptile God.md

     Remain hidden (For as long as possible)
     "Recruit" more cultists.
 They prioratize outsiders and vagrants.
         They do this by kidnapping people and taking them to the Naga to be charmed.
+        Kidnapped individuals are kept in the basement of the Golden Grain Inn until the cultists are ready to leave for HQ.
+A few weeks.
     Spread the Influence of the Cult beyond Orlane They do this by "recruiting" dignitaries and others from outside places.

+Any family in town has a 60% (6 in 10) chance to be cultists

+#### Orlane Rumors

+    This is a list of what people in the town might know.
+        Non-Orlane Citizens (outside Orlane)
+        Cultists will always share untrue rummors.
+        Non-cultists who trust the characters share what they know.
+        All others draw from the list at random.

+    Orlane was once Prosperous, but has become closed off.
+    Some townsfolk have gone missing but most have returned.
+    Some townsfolk have fled the town, leaving all that they own behind.

+    An evil cult is taking over the town (true) Cultists can be spotted by fang marks on their necks (Untrue) The mayor is a cultist (untrue)
+    The blacksmith is a cultist (true)
+    The widow is a cultist (untrue)
+    People have gone missing from the Golden Grain Inn (true) The strangers (elves) are cultists (untrue)
+    The hermit at the edge of the town is a cultist (untrue) The Clerics of Merrika are cultists (true)
+    The general store owners are cultists (true) Starnge Creatures live in the basement of the old Inn (true)

 #### Orlane Outskirts

 "The forest you are traveling in opens up into a small rolling grassland.
 A few farms are visible on either side of a packed dirt road.
 A weathered sign post points down the road and says simply "Orlane".
 A few bored goats graze in a large pen near the main road and a large lizard is sunning itself on a stone near the pen."

 The farms are all walled off by chest high stone walls.
 Houses can be seen a little ways past them (11).
-A small cluster of buildings can be seen down the road (there are 13 buildings in the town, but only 8 can be clearly seen).
+A small cluster of buildings can be seen down the road (there are 23 buildings in the town, but only 8 can be clearly seen).
+A hill behind the town houses a large temple.

 The road leads directly past 3 houses.

-GM Note: The lizard is a member of the cult (charmed) and will telepathically report the character's movements to the naga.

 #### Graven's Dairy